-Our Story
+Our Origins

-Our work is to actively contribute to the children that everyone has forgotten about, giving a hope and a future for those impoverished and less fortunate that are deprived and malnourished, unable to attend school or even predict when their next meal will be.
-It is our aim to reach out to the endless number of street kids, vulnerable children and orphans, destitute and abandoned by poverty and AIDS who live on the streets and the slums, rescuing them from poverty, abuse and hopelessness; Providing them with an environment for growth, hope for the future and an acceptable quality of life by placing them in a nurturing family environment and giving them empowerment for the future.
+Our work is to actively contribute to raising the children that everyone has forgotten about, giving hope and a future for those impoverished, deprived and malnourished boys who are unable to attend school or even predict when their next meal will be.
+It is our aim to reach out to the endless number of street kids, rescuing them from poverty, abuse and hopelessness.
+We provide them with a nurturing family environment and give each boy the power to create a successful life for himself.

 How Did Life4Kids Start?